merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 * The original tree path is computed and added under the original process of the root product of the inventory (link to rn_ file).
 * A link to the original root product and process nodes is added in each child process page.]

-[Update (05/09/2025): We added a python script to automatically build a **dependency tree**, with identification of alternative process nodes, starting from a chosen product or process node.
+[Update (05/09/2025): We added a python script to automatically build a **dependency tree**, with identification of alternative process nodes, starting from a chosen product or process page.
 See "3.
 Visualisation function" below.]

 [Update (20/08/2025): The dokuwiki format has been droped.
 The pages are now directly generated in markdown format in the folder `Wiki-on-processes-and-products-for-LCA.wiki`.
 The pages can now also be directly modifed from the online wiki.]